 Thanks to these responses, an illusion of understanding is created, even though only one keyword is found in the input, and the response is predefined.
 Basically, chatbots refers to predefined set of libraries and APIs appended to them, to fetch the correspondent set of patterns they can respond with.
 Chatbots function on pattern-matching, how “smart” the Chatbot will be depends on how human-like these predefined patterns are, and on its ability to understand the user’s text (or voice).

-Also, some Chatbots do include Machine Learning components.
+Also, some AI Chatbots development do include Machine Learning components.
 These advanced Chatbots understand not only commands but also language, plus they get smarter by learning from every conversations they hold with people.

 You may also like: